 In my recent article Understanding Endometriosis, we explore how endometriosis develops.
-Now lets take a look at your risk factors, and nutritional approaches to managing this complex condition.
+Now let’s take a look at your risk factors, and nutritional approaches to managing endometriosis.

 We know that endometriosis lesions contain oestrogen receptors(10).
 So ensuring that excess levels of oestrogen are minimised, to prevent lesion growth is a sensible strategy to reduce pain.

 Regular bowel movements (at least one per day) help the body to remove oestrogen.
 This prevents it from being re-absorbed after liver processing.
 The British Nutrition Foundation recommends that women consume 30g of fibre per day.
 Given that the average intake here in the UK is just 17.2g(11), we could potentially do with some guidance!

 If you’ve rolled your eyes at the “increase your fibre” message, here are some reasons to up your intake.
 You’ve probably heard about your micro-biome?
 It’s a collection of bacteria both in and on your body that’s critical to your health.
 Your micro biome has influence on your immune system, your mental wellbeing and weight control amongst other things.
 Much of this micro-biome is found within your gut and is fed by fibre.
 In fact, fibre is crucial to gut bacteria’s ability to generate the energy and thrive.